Analysis | Why is the Justice Department withholding most of its Trump memo?

 But finally, let’s say the memo doesn’t go that far — that it just says Trump’s conduct didn’t rise to the level of chargeable obstruction and that there’s not a broader presidential exemption.

 Again, the evidence is significant; Mueller seemed to lean into the idea that Trump’s conduct in five separate cases might well satisfy the three requirements for obstruction.
 If none of these acts is deemed to be chargeable — regardless of Trump’s status as president — that could also impact future Justice Department cases involving obstruction of justice.
-To the extent the document becomes public, it would signal a very high bar for such charges that future defendants could use to argue that their conduct didn’t rise to the level.
+To the extent the document becomes public, it would signal a high bar for such charges that future defendants could use to argue that their conduct didn’t rise to the level.

 I’ve been skeptical for a long time that Trump would ever be charged with a federal crime, given how politically charged that would be and that he’s now out of office.
 (He seems to have more legal liability stemming from state and local investigations, particularly in New York.)
 But exactly how the Justice Department is forced to explain that decision has huge implications.